Surgical Case Library

 Colorectal

-Spontaneous Extraperitoneal Rectal Rupture
+Spontaneous Extraperitoneal Rectal Rupture.

-Though ruptures and "spontaneous" perforations of the rectum and sigmoid are sometimes confused they are very ...
+<p style="text-align: justify;"><strong><u>Though "ruptures" and "spontaneous" perforations of the rectum and ...

 Spontaneous extraperitoneal rectal rupture is exceedingly rare, with no similar cases traced in prior English literature.

-Spontaneous Perforation of Common Bile Duct
+Spontaneous Perforation of Common Bile Duct.

-Spontaneous perforation of the wall of the extrahepatic or intrahepatic bile duct with biliary peritonitis is ...
+<p style="text-align: justify;"><strong><u>Spontaneous perforation of the wall of the extrahepatic or intrahep...

 Spontaneous extrahepatic bile duct perforation in an elderly adult with an atypical site is extremely rare.